-Project Model 4: Rapid I Rehousing (RRH) CoC Project Type Rapid Rehousing Project or as part of Joint Component TH-RRH Project Funding Source YHDP grant, Private philanthropy amount to be determined Program Description Rapid Rehousing (RRH)- temporary housing with supportive services to young adults experiencing homelessness with the goal of interim stability and support to successfully move to and maintain permanent housing.
-Essential Program Housing costs Elements ❖ Supportive Services Participant Timeframe Up to 24 months Target Population 18-24 year old households Literally homeless who cannot be diverted Includes all special populations: LGBTQIA+, justice involved, pregnant and/or parenting, youth of color, and child welfare involved YYA Categories 1,2, & 4 Number Served 475 youth households per year125 from YHDP Number of Housing Units 475 total units needed 125 units from YHDP Number of Staff Estimated ❖ 1:25 case management ratio Estimated Annual Cost Covered by YHDP Estimated Total Cost: \$2,652,829Estimated Staffing Cost: \$329,788 Expected Outcomes 60% of RRH households will increase income.
+Project Model 4: Rapid Rehousing (RRH) CoC Project Type Rapid Rehousing Project or as part of Joint Component TH-RRH Project Funding Source YHDP grant, Private philanthropy amount to be determined Program Description Rapid Rehousing (RRH)- temporary housing with supportive services to young adults experiencing homelessness with the goal of interim stability and support to successfully move to and maintain permanent housing.
+Essential Program Elements Housing costsSupportive Services Participant Timeframe Up to 24 months Target Population 18-24 year old households Literally homeless who cannot be diverted Categories 1,2, & 4

+Project Model 4: Rapid Rehousing (RRH) Number Served 475 youth households per year 125 from YHDP Number of Housing Units 475 total units needed 125 units from YHDP Number of Staff Estimated ♦ 1:25 case management ratio Estimated Annual Cost Covered by YHDP Estimated Total Cost: \$2,652,829 Estimated Staffing Cost: \$329,788 Expected Outcomes 60% of RRH households will increase income.
 80% of RRH households will exit to permanent housing.
 85% of RRH households will remain housed and will not return to shelter within 12 months of exit.
 All Neighbors Coalition Framework Objectives Supported GOAL 4: YOUTH EXPERIENCING HOMELESSNESS OR THOSE ATRISK OF HOMELESSNESS IN DALLAS AND COLLIN COUNTIES HAVE IMMEDIATE ACCESS TO CRISIS BEDS AND SERVICES USICH Outcomes Addressed The community uses prevention and diversion strategies whenever possible, and otherwise provides immediate access to low-barrier crisis housing and services to any youth who needs and wants it.
 Special YHDP Activities Requested Recipient may provide up to 36 months of Rapid Rehousing rental assistance if assistance beyond 24 months is necessary.
 Recipient may continue providing supportive services and case management to participant for up to 24 months after program exit